janbaykara/ebook-scraper/README.md

 ### Usage

-1. Navigate to a supported ebook platform (Dawsonera, ProQuest, or JStor)
+1. Navigate to a supported ebook platform (ProQuest, JStor, Dawsonera)
 2. Open an ebook you want to scrape
 3. Click the eBook Scraper extension icon in your toolbar
 4. Use the popup interface to save pages and compile your PDF